onqtam/headjack/docs/why/index.md

 - credibility
 - ideas have sex as Matt Ridley put it: https://www.youtube.com/watch?v=OLHh9E5ilZ4

+"I shall never be ashamed to go to a bad author for a good quotation." — Seneca

+How many worthwhile quotes are left out because we can't properly sort contributions to the noosphere?

 <!-- > "Ideology scales like software." - [@balajis](https://twitter.com/balajis/status/1604055568851038209) -->